 Optional student accident insurance or combined accident and sickness insurance coverage for the student or the student and dependents may be purchased at the time of registration.
 The insurance remains in force as long as the student remains enrolled in school and pays the premium each quarter.
 The student must be registered for six or more credits per quarter to be eligible.
-Brochures describing the coverage are available at the SCC, SFCC or the IEL Cashier's Office.
+Brochures describing the coverage are available at the SCC or SFCC Cashier's Office.